Jordan-Dennis/Miyake/To Do's.md

       - This is including the generalisations and the derivatives
  - I will have the analysis script in under _50_ lines

+So everything is currently a mess.
+I have not got parameters passing the way that I want I am going to simply remove the burn_in function and move it into main.
+Passing the steady state as a parameter to the run_solvers.
+This is much better.
+I also want to do something about that horrible production functipon.
+Maybe I can be fancy with some function programming techniques.

+I will not be generalising any more since I will make the assumption that the behaviour of the guttler 2014 model is sufficient for the remaining models.
+The last thing to do in my script would be to organise the profiling of the gradients which I have nearly got worked out.